U.S. safety regulator says aware of Tesla owner complaint of self-driving test software - NewsBreak

 U.S. safety regulator says aware of Tesla owner complaint of self-driving test software

-Nov 12 (Reuters) - The U.S. National Highway Traffic Safety Administration (NHTSA) said it is aware of a Tesla Inc (TSLA.O) Model Y owner claiming that he was involved in an accident while using the company's Full Self-Driving (FSD) Beta.
+(Reuters) - The U.S. National Highway Traffic Safety Administration (NHTSA) said it is aware of a Tesla Inc Model Y owner claiming that he was involved in an accident while using the company’s Full Self-Driving (FSD) Beta.

 “NHTSA is aware of the consumer complaint in question and is in communication with the manufacturer to gather additional information,” an NHTSA spokesperson told Reuters on Friday.